airbnb/chronon/CONTRIBUTE.md

 The rules below will help to achieve uniformity that has several benefits, both for review and for the code base maintenance as a whole, helping you to write commit messages with a good quality suitable for the Chronon project, allowing fast log searches, bisecting, and so on.

-**PR title**
+#### PR title

-Guarantee a title exists
+- Guarantee a title exists
-Don’t use Github usernames in the title, like @username (enforced);
+- Don’t use Github usernames in the title, like @username (enforced)
-Include tags as a hint about what component(s) of the code the PRs / commits “touch”.
+- Include tags as a hint about what component(s) of the code the PRs / commits “touch”.
 For example [BugFix], [CI], [Streaming], [Spark], etc. If more than one tag exist, multiple brackets should be used, like [BugFix][CI]

-**PR body**
+#### PR body

-Guarantee a body exists
+- Guarantee a body exists
-Include a simple and clear explanation of the purpose of the change Include any relevant information about how it was tested
+- Include a simple and clear explanation of the purpose of the change
+- Include any relevant information about how it was tested

 ## Release Guidelines